 When moving to college, adjustment is unavoidable.
 I have spoken of adjustment in terms of temperature here, but I think this is applicable to all of the different aspects of said transition.
 Just because you’ve never done something before doesn’t mean that you can’t do it.

 About the author

 Hello!
-My name is Juliana Lamy, I’m a rising sophomore in Dunster House, and I plan on concentrating in History & Literature with a secondary in Global Health and Health Policy.
-I’m originally...
+My name is Juliana Lamy, I am a sophomore in Dunster House, and I plan on concentrating in History & Literature with a Secondary in Global Health and Health Policy.
+I’m originally from...
 View full profile